dekorateio/dekorate/readme.md

 Here's the full list of supported [configuration options](config.md).

-###### Examples
+##### How to use annotation less mode: examples
-You can find [here](https://github.com/dekorateio/dekorate/blob/master/examples/halkyon-example-annotationless-properties/src/main/resources/application.properties) and [here](https://github.com/dekorateio/dekorate/blob/master/annotations/halkyon-annotations/src/it/feat-229-override-annotationbased-config/src/main/resources/application.yml) some examples of usage.
-Note that some items does not end up in the same hierarchical place where they were configured.
-Let's take an example:
+You can find [here](https://github.com/dekorateio/dekorate/blob/master/examples/halkyon-example-annotationless-properties/src/main/resources/application.properties) and [here](https://github.com/dekorateio/dekorate/blob/master/annotations/halkyon-annotations/src/it/feat-229-override-annotationbased-config/src/main/resources/application.yml) some use cases.
+Let's take an example in order to show how you can use the annotationless mode:

-the following deployment mode configuration:
+If you want to set up `deploymentMode` to `build` you could create an entry in the `application.yml` as follows:
 ```
 dekorate:
   component:
     deploymentMode: build
 ```
-results as follows:
+this would result in a manifiest as follows:
 ```
 - apiVersion: "halkyon.io/v1beta1"
   kind: "Component"